 My work is based on visualizations of energy, inspired by particle physics and forms in nature.
-Fusing painting and physics, I create works which trace movement, energy and space.
+I create works which trace movement, energy and space.

-I create hyper-energetic, cascading compositions from thousands of vibrantly-hued dots which grow, dissipate and dissolve.
+Manipulating computer code as a drawing process, I generate animations of particle collisions to create hyper-energetic, cascading compositions from thousands of vibrantly-hued dots which grow, dissipate and dissolve.